bennyfinland/TreasureMap/README.md

 =========================================================================================================================

-This demo designed used by VTT technical center of Oulu, Finland 2013
+This demo designed used for VTT technical center of Oulu, Finland 2013